Inside Film

 www.lafilmfest.com

 The Nantucket Film Festival offers a number of panels focusing on screenwriting as well as a series called "Morning Coffee With...", which enables festival-goers a chance to meet with screenwriters.
-For more info, go to:

 www.nantucketfilmfestival.org

 The San Diego Film Festival collaborates with the American Screenwriters Association to present the "Selling to Hollywood" conference.
 Also a competition with cash and prizes and a development package.
-Go to:

 www.sdff.org

 Each February the Santa Barbara International Film Festival manages to round up all or most of the recently Oscar-nominated screenwriters for a seminar held during their festival February.
-Go to:

 www.sbfilmfestival.org

 The Sundance Film Festival is sponsored by the Sundance Institute.
 In addition to the annual festival, the Institute puts on a Screenwriters Lab (a five-day workshop for developing scripts) twice a year in January and June.
 Those chosen to participate develop their films under the concentrated guidance of veteran filmmakers and actors.
-Go to:

 www.sundance.org